Sound, Matter & Language

 The Problem of Noise

 Noise is not merely error.
 It is not just distraction in the casual sense.
 Noise is the condition in which forms no longer hold enough coherence to alter the field.
 It is the flattening produced by overproduction, by synthetic smoothness, by endless stimulation without depth, and by the replacement of source with performance.
+This is the condition Empty Presence Syndrome names: presence without personhood, the signal remaining after the source is gone.

 That is why presence becomes central.
 Presence is not just mood.
 It is the return of source.
 When a work resists noise, it does so by reuniting signal and source with enough force that the receiver cannot remain fully external to it.
 That resistance can happen in sound, in matter, in syntax, in image, or in conceptual form.
 The medium changes, but the underlying structure remains.